-These companies are pushing maritime rescue robotics further into uncharted waters.
+These robotics companies are pushing maritime rescue robots further into uncharted waters.

 Imbued with extreme maneuverability, it can swim through water, skate along ice and push through snow, all of which make it a good candidate to truck a rope or life preserver to someone who has fallen through thin ice and into dangerously cold water.

-The iRap robot team is the Yankees of the rescue-robot tournament circuit.
+The iRap robot team is the Yankees of the search and rescue robot tournament circuit.
 Based out of KMUT North Bangkok, the project group won top prize at the international RoboCup Rescue eight times in the competition’s 18-year existence.

-Of course, the annual contest is less about cutthroat rivalry than it is about advancing the rescue-robot cause, or more specifically, measuring year-over-year progress within the field.
-Prototypes of urban-search-and-rescue robots deliver supplies, toil through doors, over rock pits and up wooden “step fields” (think a distant relative to Q*bert’s cube pyramid) in order to gauge their dexterity, mobility and exploration prowess.
+Of course, the annual contest is less about cutthroat rivalry than it is about advancing the rescue robot development.
+Prototypes of search and rescue robots deliver supplies, toil through doors, over rock pits and up wooden “step fields” in order to gauge their dexterity, mobility and exploration prowess.

-How it's using rescue robots: One of the world’s most famous robots, humanitarian or otherwise, Boston Dynamics’ Atlas took its first steps as part of the semi-legendary DARPA Robotics Challenge.
+One of the world’s most famous robots, Boston Dynamics’ Atlas took its first steps as part of the semi-legendary DARPA Robotics Challenge.
 The competition encouraged engineers to build robotic machines that could help emergency-management crews tackle natural and man-made catastrophes.
 Since then, the humanoid Atlas has grown quite a bit more agile.
 It can even do backflips and parkour.

 Earthquake and Fire Robots

+Rescue robots are often the difference between life and death.
 Response teams are increasingly in agreement.
-Roboticists have developed vine- and snake-like helpers to search through otherwise non-navigable aftermath of earthquakes, as well as more conventionally ambulatory bots like the autonomous Zebro, which work together via a “swarming algorithm.”
+Roboticists have developed vine- and snake-like helpers to search through otherwise non-navigable aftermaths of earthquakes, as well as more conventionally ambulatory bots like the autonomous Zebro, which work together via a “swarming algorithm.”
 Firefighting robots are even more widespread.
 The Tokyo Fire Department, for instance, counts a dozen different types of bots among its ranks.